Last updated: August 9, 2021

 Arnold, MD 21012

 Severna Park, MD 21146

 Anne Arundel County Department of Health vision and hearing technicians and school nurses conduct mandated vision and hearing screenings in public schools each year.
 The screenings are for children in preschool, kindergarten, first and eighth grade, and for students new to Anne Arundel County schools.
 Special education students receiving speech therapy may also be recommended for screening.
 Department vision and hearing technicians also administer vision and hearing screenings at private schools, nurseries and day care programs to ensure that the appropriate children are screened.

 Children who wear glasses should bring them to school on the day of the screening.
-School vision and hearing screenings will be at the following locations in March:
+School vision and hearing screenings will be at the following in-school hybrid locations in September:

 Children are screened in order to detect vision or hearing problems that may impair a child’s ability to perform successfully in school.
 If a potential deficiency is detected, a letter is sent to the parents informing them of the results.
 If a child does not pass the vision screening, the child is referred for a comprehensive eye exam.
 The parents are advised to contact the child’s doctor for further testing and advice.
 Those who pass may also be referred for a comprehensive eye exam if they are at a high risk of having a vision disorder because of a medical or developmental reason.